Found tucked away in a corner, here’s yet another relic from the Cold War, and this time it’s

 - Weight, excluding batteries 400g

 - Accessories comprise: rigid carry strap, flexible lanyard, instructions and original box.

-they’ll be much use, unless you are likely to be exposed to lethal doses of
+they’ll be much use, though, unless you are likely to be exposed to lethal doses of

 FREE Postage for UK Buyers

 PDRM 82 Portable Dose Rate Meter 2 ONLY!

 - Product Code: PDRM 82 Portable Dose Rate Meter